KNOWLEDGEBASE & FAQS

 The groove is shown with the entire channel removed.

-Using linemen’s pliers, snap off the bottom edge of the channel .
-Make sure that the bottom of the element channel is closest to the edge that you are removing.
+Using lineman’s pliers, snap off the bottom edge of the channel.
+Ensure that the bottom of the element channel is positioned closest to the edge being removed.

 A normal channel compared to one with the edge removed.

 The new channel can now be snapped into the groove in the firebrick.
-It will hold in place with no cement.
+It will hold in place without the need for cement.

 Positioning the channel back into place in the firebrick.